Antiguan and Barbudan Creole: Geographical distribution

 Antiguan and Barbudan Creole is the primary language in four countries and territories.
 The language is also spoken by a minority of the population of Dominica, which primarily speaks Dominican Creole French.
-In Dominica, Kokoy Creole is spoken by a majority of the population in certain northeastern villages, a dialect that emerged in the late nineteenth century from Antiguan and Barbudan and Montserratian immigrants.
+In Dominica, Kokoy is spoken by a majority of the population in certain northeastern villages, a dialect that emerged in the late nineteenth century from Antiguan and Barbudan and Montserratian immigrants.

 In Antigua and Barbuda, there are three dialects–North Antiguan, South Antiguan, and Barbudan.
 South Antiguan Creole is primarily spoken in Saint Mary and the village of Swetes, collectively known as "Round South".
 This part of Antigua is dominated by the Shekerley Mountains, significantly isolating it from the island's centre of population where North Antiguan Creole is primarily spoken.
 Barbudan Creole is only spoken in Barbuda and by the Barbudans.

 In Saint Kitts and Nevis, their single dialect is spoken throughout the country, and is heavily spoken in the region of Capesterre.
 The Anguillan dialect is significantly influenced by other English creoles due to its geographic isolation, and Montserrat Creole is among the closest dialects to North Antiguan.